 This paper is structured as follows.
 In Sec.~\ref{sec:2} we discuss the theoretical set-up of the relativistic density functional theory.
-The parameterization of the coupling constants of the theory is discussed in Sec.~\ref{sec:3}.
-Sec.~\ref{sec:4} is devoted to the discussion of the choice of the hyperon-meson coupling constants.
+The parametrization of the coupling constant of the theory is discussed in Sec.~\ref{sec:3}.
+Section~\ref{sec:4} is devoted to the discussion of the choice of the hyperon-meson coupling constants.
 We present our results in Sec.~\ref{sec:5}.
 Finally, our conclusions are collected in Sec.~\ref{sec:6}.